pliniker/pliniker.github.io/content/introduction-to-mo-gc.md

 Summary: Introduction to mo-gc

 **Preliminary results for [mo-gc](https://github.com/pliniker/mo-gc), a garbage collector written in Rust.**

-> Mo-gc avoids mutator pauses by writing stack root reference count increments and decrements to a
+> Mo-gc avoids pausing the mutator to scan the stack by writing stack root reference count
-> journal.
-The journal is read concurrently by a garbage collection thread that keeps a map of
+> increments and decrements to a journal.
+The journal is read concurrently by a garbage
-> objects and their absolute reference counts.
-The object map is divided into young and mature
+> collection thread that keeps a map of objects and their absolute reference counts.
+The object
-> generations and collection is done with parallellized mark and sweep phases.
+> map is divided into young and mature generations and collection is done with parallellized
+> mark and sweep phases.
 >
-> The journal is a type of write barrier and this project is an experiment in the feasibility,
+> The journal is an extension of a type snapshot-at-beginning write barrier and this project
-> limitations and scalability of the journal-as-write-barrier approach.
+> is an experiment in the feasibility, limitations and scalability of this approach.
 >
 > A second aspect of the experiment is to gauge the possible performance of a GC in and for
 > Rust that does not depend on rustc, Rust runtime or LLVM awareness of a GC.

 # Contents